 - If a significant amount of time passes between the death of the first spouse and the death of the second spouse, the assets in the second spouse’s estate could grow substantially.
 The opportunity to utilize a credit shelter trust, however, will have been lost.

 - The value of the assets placed in a credit shelter trust is frozen at the time the first spouse dies.
 This means that if the assets continue to appreciate over time, the appreciated value of the assets is still shielded from estate tax.
 It is possible that the assets could appreciate to the point where they exceed the amount allowed by the federal estate tax exemption, meaning that relying on portability would not be as effective for avoiding the tax.

 - If the client faces any state level estate tax, portability may not be an option.

 - Credit shelter trusts still provide many non-tax related benefits that relying on portability alone cannot accomplish.

+New laws allow married couples to utilize both spouses’ exemption amounts.
+Learn why you may still want to keep your credit shelter trust.
 Understanding when trust modifications are necessary is important in order to ensure that your estate plan accomplishes your goals.
 To learn how we have helped clients keep their estate plans up to date, view our client testimonial page today.